 5. Save Money

 Earn grants and scholarships for college.
 One of the big motivations to keep great high school records is the financial reward.
 If you do it well, colleges and even the government may be throwing money at you when you are done!
 What a nice bonus for your work in raising well-educated, mature children!
 There are two primary ways that you can find this “free money” for your homeschool.
 The first is to find scholarships from a college or private company.
 The biggest money payoff is often the result of your college search and application, but you can also find private scholarships as well.
 Fortunately, the internet makes this very easy through sites like Fastweb.com.
 You can easily filter and sort to find scholarship opportunities to fit any child and any interest.
-The second way is to secure funding from the government for your family by completing your FAFSA every January.
+Commit to learning about scholarships in January.
+Here is a great place to start: Super Scholarships for Humble Homeschoolers Free Workshop.
+The second way is to secure funding from the government for your family by completing your FAFSA®.
 You have paid taxes for public education for years, and now it’s your turn to receive a piece of the pie.
-Yes, the FAFSA is about as fun as paying taxes or getting a root canal, but you might be very pleased with what the government is willing to contribute to your children’s education.
+Yes, the FAFSA® is about as fun as paying taxes or getting a root canal, but you might be very pleased with what the government is willing to contribute to your children’s education.
 You will never know if you don’t try.
-Commit to making time for this task starting January 1.

 6. Focus on Your Kids